eeue56/lets-write-elm/README.md

 # lets-write-elm

+---

+## Goals

+- Understand Elm's syntax
+- Take a look at examples views
+- Learn how elm-test works

+---
 ## Go install Elm

 If you haven't installed Elm previously, you should install Elm now.
 The easiest way to install Elm is via `npm`.
 We're also going to be using elm-test in order to run our tests.